Polish

 Then the divorce came.

-That’s when Mums real plan showed itself.
+That’s when Mum’s real plan showed itself.

 So I panicked.

 That’s the bit that is hard to admit.
 Panic makes you stupid.
 Panic makes you think one big gesture will fix what needs patience and planning.
+It's me being that impulsive twat again.

 I didn’t go there wanting to kill her.

-I went there wanting her scared.
-I wanted her to back off.
+I went there wanting her scared; I wanted her to back off.
 I wanted her to go back to Poland and leave us in peace.
 I wanted to protect my daughter from the kind of childhood I survived.
-I wanted to be the wall between them, and I thought fear would build that wall.
+I wanted to be the wall between them, and I thought giving her a dose of fear would build that wall.
+At least, that’s what I tell myself nowadays.
+In the moments I’m being completely honest?
+I wasn’t thinking.
+I was angry, and I acted on that anger, and in doing so, I gave her exactly what she needed.

 That’s the other part of my story.
 George Merrick.

 And then things happened.
 Prison is always one bad day away from going sideways.
 A wrong look.
 A rumour.
 Someone testing you because they’re bored.
 George ended up in situations he shouldn’t have been in, and I ended up in situations I’d have chosen anyway because that’s who I am.
-I’m not a man who watches someone get hurt if I can stop it.

-George saved my life.
-Properly saved it.
+George saved my life, properly saved it.
 More than once.

 That sounds dramatic, but that’s what it is.
 In here you expect snakes.
 You expect people to smile at you while they weigh up what they can take.
 You don’t expect someone to stand between you and a blade because it’s the right thing to do.
 You don’t expect loyalty from a man who can barely tolerate small talk.